ejdostal/Data_projects_TripleTen/03_Superstore_Operations_project_ README.md

-# Project 3 - Superstore General Operations Analysis
+# Project 3 - Superstore Operations Analysis

 This is the third project I worked on in the TripleTen Business Intelligence Analyst program.
 It was my first experience completing an analysis in Tableau and it was a great opportunity for me to explore the software's unique data visualization features, including calculations, filters and parameters.